wenwenmin/HisDiff/README.md

     -   `preprocess.ipynb` to load the UNI model for feature extraction.

 ## Data
-The datasets employed in this article can be downloaded via the [dataset_download_hest1k.ipynb](dataset_download_hest1k.ipynb) notebook included in this repository.
-This notebook provides scripts to acquire the Her2ST, cSCC, DLPFC, and PRAD datasets used for our evaluations.
+All the datasets used in this paper can be downloaded from url:(https://zenodo.org/records/17709073)
 ### Data format
 - `st/`: Contains spatial transcriptomics data.
 - `wsis/`: Contains original Whole Slide Images.